This post may contain affiliate links. Please read my disclosure for more info.

 I’m honestly so proud of this course, and I couldn’t be happier that it’s FINALLY out in the world.
 I just had my VIP launch in the last week of October, and I’ve already received a ton of great feedback.
 While the VIP launch is over, the plan is to open back up again at the beginning of 2019!

-If Teach Abroad Squad sounds like something you need in your life, I highly suggest signing up for my FREE Teach Abroad Mini Course where you can learn some awesome basics (for free), and then you’ll be the first to be notified when we open back up again!
+If Teach Abroad Squad sounds like something you need in your life, I highly suggest grabbing my FREE Teach Abroad Guide here you can learn some awesome basics, and then you’ll be the first to be notified when we open back up again!

 My Parents Visited Vietnam